KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 The current highest supported Layer Manifest file format supported is 1.2.0.
 Information about each version is detailed in the following sub-sections:

+### Layer Manifest File Version 1.2.1

+Added the "library\_arch" field to the layer manifest to allow the loader to quickly determine if the layer matches the architecture of the current running application.

 #### Layer Manifest File Version 1.2.0